-Week 7 means we’ve already passed the halfway point in the season.
+Week 7 of the college football schedule means we’ve already passed the halfway point in the season.
 On tap are 55 contests, the least amount of total games this year and down one from Week 6.
 One game is slated for Wednesday night, four on Friday, and 49 on Saturday.

 Byes are at a season high 18, one more than the 17 in Week 4 and two more than last week’s 16.
 Among those teams taking a break are Michigan, Texas A&M, and Washington, all members of the latest AP Top Ten.

 After finally disappearing off the schedule completely last week, one FBS vs. FCS game sneaks back in this Saturday as Army hosts Lafayette.

 Ranked vs. ranked games are down one from the four we’ve enjoyed the past four weeks, but No. 1 and No. 2 are in action and both play Top Ten opponents with one loss.
 As far as when you need to be in front of a screen – (1) Alabama at (9) Tennessee is in the 3:30pm EST time slot on CBS and (2) Ohio State at (8) Wisconsin is slated for 8:00pm EST on ABC.